-Chicago-based artist Christopher Baker’s work is fundamentally concerned with the complex relationship between society and its technologies.
-Originally trained as a computer scientist, Baker is inspired by the interconnectivities – visible and invisible – present in the 21st-century urban landscape and the practical implications of our increasingly networked lifestyles.
+Chicago-based artist Christopher Baker’s work addresses the complex relationship between modern society and its technologies.
+Originally trained as a computer scientist, Baker is inspired by the interconnectivities, both visible and invisible, present in the 21st-century human landscape and the practical implications of our increasingly networked lifestyles.